 - 4 cups shredded mozzarella cheese

-- Lightly grease a 8×8 baking dish set aside.
+- Lightly grease an 8×8 baking dish set aside.

-- Bring a pot of well salted water to a boil.
-Cook noodles as package directs until al dente.
+- Bring a pot of well-salted water to a boil.
+Cook noodles as package directions until al dente.

 - Top with meatballs and remaining cheese.